-A prospecting PhD student took a year off after her master’s program to prepare and appear for standardized tests such as, GRE, TOEFL, etc. She took course to compete for her scores.
+A prospecting PhD student took a year off after her master’s program to prepare and appear for standardized tests such as GRE, TOEFL, etc. She took a course to compete for her scores.
 In her CV to the PhD admissions committee of a particular university, she detailed her gaps with courses of standardized tests delineating with dates of course and tests.

 2. Mention in the cover letter:

-You can add up few lines explaining your gap.
-You can do this in cases where you cannot add your gap experience in resume such as caring for a loved one, postnatal care, etc.
+You can add up a few lines explaining your gap.
+You can do this in cases where you cannot add your gap experience in a resume such as caring for a loved one, postnatal care, etc.